zenaan/lang-list/README.md

 ## Jobs - `app_maps/${MY_EDITOR}.yaml` - `l10n/${LANG}/syntax_uids.yaml`

+NOTE: THIS IS A PROPOSAL/ proof of concept only, it is NOT yet implemented.

 To apply the lang-list to another editor, copy `app_maps/vim.yaml` to `app_maps/${MY_EDITOR}.yaml` and update each `map:` value to the corresponding syntax ID for